-The provision represents Management's best estimate of the losses it expects to incur as a result of insuring deposits.
+The provision represents Management's best estimate of the losses it expects to incur as a result of insuring deposits and in its role as resolution authority.
 The adequacy of the provision is assessed on a quarterly basis and, if necessary, adjustments are recorded.